unixlinuxgeek/thumb/README.md

-### Utility for creating thumbnails and adding thumbnails to a video file
+### Utility for creating thumbnail and adding thumbnail to a video file